kiongxiangyi/treuen-beschichtungsverwaltung/README.md

 This process ensures efficient management of coating materials and seamless integration with SAP for accurate information retrieval.

+"For more detailed information, refer to the documentation in `Prozessbeschreibung.md`."

 ## Features

 - **Seamless Integration with SAP:** Treuen Beschichtungsverwaltung seamlessly integrates with SAP to retrieve accurate coating information, ensuring data consistency and reliability.